 The DNR report acknowledged that, other than the multi-dominant nature of the tree, the conditions mentioned above would not have been easily visible without close-up inspection of, or cutting into, the tree.
 The report also acknowledged that, while the presence of multiple tops would have been visible from the nearby roadway, the tree did not fail at a v-fork due to the presence of multiple tops.
 The Company contends that applicable inspection standards did not require a closer inspection of the otherwise healthy tree, nor was the Company negligent with respect to its maintenance, inspection or vegetation management practices.

-Seven lawsuits seeking unspecified damages have been filed in connection with the Babb Road fire.
-These include four subrogation actions filed by insurance companies seeking recovery for amounts paid to insureds; two actions on behalf of individual plaintiffs; and a class action lawsuit.
-All proceedings have been consolidated for discovery and pre-trial proceedings, are pending in the Superior Court of Spokane County Washington, and variously assert causes of action for negligence, private nuisance, trespass and inverse condemnation (or theory of strict liability).
+Four lawsuits seeking unspecified damages have been filed in connection with the Babb Road fire.
+These include a negligence action filed in the Superior Court of Spokane County, Washington on behalf of approximately 44 individual plaintiffs; three negligence-based subrogation actions filed in the Superior Court of Spokane on behalf of 23 insurance carriers; and a class action lawsuit filed in the Superior Court of Spokane County Washington alleging liability for negligence, private nuisance and trespass, as well as liability based on a theory of "inverse condemnation."
 The Company will vigorously defend itself in all such legal proceedings; however, at this time the Company is unable to predict the likelihood of an adverse outcome or estimate a range of potential loss in the event of such an outcome.